a2stuff/a2d/res/notes/testplan.md

 * Configure a shortcut to copy to RAMCard "at boot".
 Launch DeskTop.
 Verify the shortcut's files were copied to RAMCard.
 Quit DeskTop.
 Re-launch DeskTop from the original startup volume.
 Eject the disk containing the shortcut.
 Run the shortcut.
 Verify that it launches correctly.
 * Configure an Apple II+ system.
 Invoke DESKTOP.SYSTEM from a launcher (e.g. Bitsy Bye).
 Verify the launcher is restarted and does not crash or hang.
 * Configure an Apple IIe system with no card in the Aux slot.
 Invoke DESKTOP.SYSTEM from a launcher (e.g. Bitsy Bye).
 Verify the launcher is restarted and does not crash or hang.
+* Launch BASIC.SYSTEM.
+Save a file to /RAM.
+Invoke DESKTOP.SYSTEM.
+Verify that a warning is shown about /RAM not being empty.
+Press Esc.
+Verify that the ProDOS launcher is re-invoked.
+Verify that the file is still present in /RAM.

 # DeskTop